Largest Inscribed Rectangles in Geometric Convex Sets: Background

-For MAIR, Hall-Holt \etal \cite{hall2006finding} developed a polynomial-time approximation scheme (PTAS), which for any fixed $\varepsilon > 0$ computes the $(1-\varepsilon)$-approximation to the optimal solution of the maximum area $c$-\textit{fat} rectangle, i.e. a rectangle with aspect ratio bounded by $c$, inside a ``simple'' polygon in $\mathcal{O}\left(n\right)$ time.
+For MAIR, Hall-Holt \etal \cite{hall2006finding} developed a polynomial-time approximation scheme (PTAS), which for any fixed $\varepsilon > 0$ computes the $(1-\varepsilon)$--approximation to the optimal solution of the maximum area $c$-\textit{fat} rectangle, i.e. a rectangle with aspect ratio bounded from above by $c$, inside a ``simple'' polygon in $\mathcal{O}\left(n\right)$ time.
 Knauer \etal \cite{knauer2012largest} showed that the fatness condition is unnecessary for approximating the optimal MAIR when the input polygon is convex.
-They developed a randomized $\mathcal{O}(\varepsilon^{-1}\log n)$ time $\varepsilon$-approximation algorithm that works with probability $t$ for any constant $t<1$ and a deterministic $\mathcal{O}(\varepsilon^{-2}\log n)$ time $\varepsilon$-approximation algorithm.
+They developed a randomized $\mathcal{O}(\varepsilon^{-1}\log n)$ time $(1-\varepsilon)$--approximation algorithm that works with probability $t$ for any constant $t<1$ and a deterministic $\mathcal{O}(\varepsilon^{-2}\log n)$ time $(1-\varepsilon)$--approximation algorithm.
 Their algorithm uses Alt \etal's exact algorithm \cite{alt1995computing} for finding MAAIR as a subroutine.
 It appears that the analysis of the running time of this algorithm misses the fact that for using Alt \etal's algorithm \cite{alt1995computing} to find the MAAIR aligned to the $\varepsilon$-direction of the MAIR, one needs to rotate the axes or the polygon to that direction, which takes $\mathcal{O}(n)$ time (to make this a fair comparison we consider this part as pre-processing in one of our algorithms).
-This algorithm was the first $\varepsilon$-approximation algorithm for finding the MAIR inside a convex polygon.
+This algorithm was the first $(1-\varepsilon)$--approximation algorithm for finding the MAIR inside a convex polygon.
 They have also sketched a straightforward exact algorithm that works in $\mathcal{O}(n^4)$ time.
-Finally, Cabello \etal \cite{cabello2016finding} presented an $\mathcal{O}(n^3)$ exact algorithm and also an $\varepsilon$-approximation algorithm for this problem.
-Their approximation algorithm works for any convex set in running time $\mathcal{O}(\varepsilon^{-3/2}+\varepsilon^{-1/2}T_C)$, where $T_C$ is the time needed to perform two different queries on $C$ due to \cite{ahn2006inscribing}.
+Cabello \etal \cite{cabello2016finding} improved these results by presenting an $\mathcal{O}(n^3)$ exact algorithm as well as a $(1-\varepsilon)$--approximation algorithm for this problem.
+Their approximation algorithm works for any convex set in running time $\mathcal{O}(\varepsilon^{-3/2}+\varepsilon^{-1/2}T_C)$, where $T_C$ is the time needed to perform two different queries on $C$ due to \cite{ahn2006inscribing} that will be discussed in Section \ref{subsubsec:Family-Approx-MAIR}.
 For a convex polygon, whose vertices are given as a sorted array or as a binary search tree, those queries can be done in $\mathcal{O}\left(\log n\right)$ time.
+Recently, Choi \etal \cite{choi2021maximum} presented an algorithm that computes the MAIR in a general polygon in $\mathcal{O}(n^3\log n)$ time.
+A variant of their algorithm finds the MAIR in a convex polygon in $\mathcal{O}(n^3)$ time.